Plea-Justice/plea-justice.github.io/Qualtrics.md

 # Working with Qualtrics
 {: .no_toc}

-Certain simulation parameters may be manipulated within Qualtrics.
-These parameters may set or be randomly assigned in Qualtrics' embedded data and then sent to the simulation via a [query string](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/passing-information-through-query-strings/) with the simulation's URL.

-The simulation will also send data back to Qualtrics in this way.
-For instance, the features a participant has selected for his or her avatar and answers to prompts within the simulation may be passed back to Qualtrics in the query string.
+Participants are redirected from Qualtrics to the simulation via a custom end survey block in the survey flow.
+All data is passed between the simulation and Qualtrics in the URL as [query parameters](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/passing-information-through-query-strings/).

+During a study, participants will be redirected from Qualtrics to the simulation and back to Qualtrics; sometimes multiple times.
 Most studies will proceed in the following order:

 `Qualtrics Survey → Simulation → Qualtrics Survey`

 In this case, we can either route participants through two separate Qualtrics surveys or have them come back to the same survey multiple times.
 A more complex study might have participants view more than one scenario, repeatedly redirecting between Qualtrics and a simulation.

 `Qualtrics Survey → Simulation #1 → Qualtrics Survey → Simulation #2 → Qualtrics Survey`